India lands a spacecraft near the moon’s south pole, a first for the world as it joins elite club

 NEW DELHI (AP) — India became the first country to land a spacecraft near the moon’s south pole on Wednesday — a historic voyage to uncharted territory that scientists believe could hold vital reserves of frozen water, and a technological triumph for the world’s most populous nation.

-A lander with a rover inside touched down on the lunar surface at 6:04 p.m. local time, sparking celebrations around India, including in the southern Indian city of Bengaluru, where space scientists watching the landing erupted in cheers and applause.
-After a failed attempt in 2019, India now joins the United States, the Soviet Union and China in reaching this milestone.
+After a failed attempt to land on the moon in 2019, India now joins the United States, the Soviet Union and China as only the fourth country to achieve this milestone.
+A lander with a rover inside touched down on the lunar surface at 6:04 p.m. local time, sparking celebrations across India, including in the southern Indian city of Bengaluru, where space scientists watching the landing erupted in cheers and applause.

-The successful moon mission showcases India’s rising standing as a technology and space powerhouse and dovetails with the image of the country that Prime Minister Narendra Modi is trying to project: an ascendant country asserting its place among the global elite.
+The successful mission showcases India’s rising standing as a technology and space powerhouse and dovetails with the image that Prime Minister Narendra Modi is trying to project: an ascendant country asserting its place among the global elite.

 The lunar rover will slide down a flap from the lander within hours or a day and conduct experiments, including an analysis of the mineral composition of the lunar surface, said S. Somnath, chairman of the state-run Indian Space Research Organization.

-Somnath said the mission is expected to last two weeks, and that India would next attempt a manned lunar mission.
+The mission, which began more than a month ago at an estimated cost of $75 million, is expected to last another two weeks.
+Somnath said that India would next attempt a manned lunar mission.

 Nuclear-armed India grew to become the world’s fifth-largest economy last year, and the success of the lunar mission will likely help Modi’s popularity ahead of a crucial general election next year.

+Modi’s efforts to revitalize India’s global standing — and to finally shake off the legacy of British colonialization — has resonated with many Indians.
+The moon landing was seen by many as further proof that their country is a rising, modern superpower.

-Excited and anxious, people across India, home to the world’s largest population, crowded around televisions in offices, shops, restaurants and homes.
+Excited and anxious people across India crowded around televisions in offices, shops, restaurants and homes.
 Thousands prayed Tuesday for the success of the mission with oil lamps on the river banks, temples and religious places, including the holy city of Varanasi in northern India.

-Dozens of people in a government-run planetarium started praying with folded hands as the lander approached the lunar surface for landing.
-They switched to cheering and clapping as the touch down happened.
+As the lander approached the lunar surface, dozens of people in a government-run planetarium started praying with folded hands.
+They switched to cheering and clapping once the lander touched down.

 A man waved a banner reading ’’The Moon in India’s arms.”